Viknesvaran98/Food-Liberty/README.md

+Online Excess Food Donation Website
-A web platform that connects food donors with people in need to reduce food waste.
+-A web platform that connects food donors with people in need to reduce food waste.

 ## Features
 - User registration- Donor & donee